 - Hitch Manufacturer – In many incidences, the hitch fails because of a design or manufacturing defect.
 In these cases, the hitch manufacturer might also be held legally liable to pay every victim and surviving family members financial compensation for their damages and losses.

-- Cargo Loaders – Often times, the towed vehicle is loaded too heavy at a capacity far beyond its maximum allowable weight.
+- Cargo Loaders – Often, the towed vehicle is loaded too heavy at a capacity far beyond its maximum allowable weight.
 The excess weight can cause the vehicle to sway, or place unacceptable stress on the trailer hitch and connecting components.

 - Government Road Maintenance Crews – Poorly designed roadways and improperly maintained street surfaces can cause hazardous conditions for vehicles and trailers in tow.
-If it can be shown that a poorly maintained road was caused by negligence, skilled attorney can file a claim for additional compensation against state agencies and local road maintenance crews.
+If it can be shown that negligence resulted in a poorly maintained road, a skilled attorney can file a claim for additional compensation against state agencies and local road maintenance crews.

 Recovering Damages After an Accident Involving a Trailer Hitch